RicardoPinheiro03/odin-project-library/README.md

-# library-top
-Exercise called Library, included on the Odin Project.
-Related with objects, inheritance and prototype inheritance.
+# The Odin Project - Library